lukechampine/us/DEVELOPERS.md

 using `NewShardUploader`.
 Next, read in a *chunk* of file data and split it into sectors using the desired erasure code.
 Then use the `EncryptAndUpload` method to upload each sector.
-Repeat this process until the file has been fully uploaded, and then call `(MetaFile).Archive` to close the metafile.
+Repeat this process until the file has been fully uploaded, and then call `Close` on the metafile and each uploader.

 Downloading is the inverse.
 Open the metafile with `OpenMetaFile`, and then connect to each host using `NewShardDownloader`.
 Call `DownloadAndDecrypt` on each host, and use the metafile's erasure code to reconstruct the original file data and write it to disk.
-Repeat this process for each chunk that was uploaded previously, and then call `(MetaFile).Archive` to close the metafile.
+Repeat this process for each chunk that was uploaded previously, and then call `Close` on the metafile and each downloader.

-(If the metafile is small enough that it can be held in memory, you can use `ReadMetaFileContents` to bypass the extraction and archival steps.)
+It's important to keep in mind that metafiles are archives, and so modifying them typically requires extracting the archive into a temporary directory.
+If the modification process is interrupted, this "workdir" may be left behind in an inconsistent state.
+See `cmd/user/recover.go` for examples of how to recover such states.
+When downloading, it is typically easier and safer to read the entire metafile into memory with `ReadMetaFileContents` rather than extracting it, since no modifications are necessary.

 ### `renter/renterutil`